 Projection Screen used when image is projected from front of house, rather than behind the set.
 Offers more flexibility in material than rear projection.

-Smaller, hanging sections of AV-drop, attached to a larger white AV-Drop wall from the front using our BFS brackets, like paintings hanging in a gallery.
+Smaller, hanging sections of AV-Drop, attached to a larger white AV-Drop wall from the front using our BFS brackets, similar to paintings hanging in a gallery.

 Main gathering of a meeting or conference, inclusive of all (or most) attendees of the event.
 Requires room with largest capacity.

-Scenic element forming top of set above a rear projection screen; forms the “void” or cutout in the set.
-See also, Skirt.
+Scenic element forming top of a set or a surround above a rear projection screen; forms the border for the upper “void” or cutout in the surround.
+See also Skirt.

 Scenic support structure meant to provide counterbalance from the rear.
 Sits perpendicular to the surface of a piece of scenery, usually weighed down with sandbags for non-permanent installations.

 Large format printing medium using water-based inks.
 Commonly used on outdoor signage, vinyl banners, vehicles and other applications where a degree of water resistance is desired.
 It works quite well for AV-Drop fabric skins in widths up to 128” (3.2m.)

 Less Than Truckload (LTL).
 Common method of freight shipping for AV-Drop rentals.
 Individual pallets, usually one per order, are accepted by a carrier for shipment.
 When shipping LTL, the shipper pays for the portion of a standard truck trailer their freight occupies, while other shippers and their shipments fill the unoccupied space.